Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 VI.
 Power Supply Unit for Minecraft PC Build

 The choice of the power supply unit depends upon the components you have for your Minecraft build.
-You basically have to determine the wattage rating of the PSU depending upon the power consumption of your installed components.
+You basically have to determine the wattage rating of the PSU depending on the power consumption of your installed components.

 Other than the wattage rating of the PSU, the other two important factors are:

 1. Form Factor (size): ATX12V is the most common form factor.
-However, consult with the specification of your PC Case to find out the dimensions of the PSU it can support.
+However, consult the specification of your PC Case to find out the dimensions of the PSU it can support.

 Important Minecraft Graphics Settings and Their Impact